-West of Concord near Warner, there is an extensive network of groomed snowmobile trails.
+West of Concord, the Warner area has an extensive network of groomed snowmobile trails.
 The Kearsarge Trail Snails Snowmobile Club maintains over 100 miles of trails in and around Warner.
 The focal point is Mt Kearsarge, which can be approached from a variety of directions, all eventually converging on Trail #1.
 The snowmobile club grooms the auto road, with its magnificent vistas, to the parking lot about a half mile short of the summit.
 Theres a hiking trail to the summit from there--steep, rocky, icy, and ungroomed--but worth the effort when the conditions are right.
 The 360-degree views let you take in everything from the Presidential Range to the Green Mountains to Monadnock and the flatlands to the south and east.

 At the bottom of the auto road, Trail #1 continues up and over Gage Hill, where the Sutton club takes over.
 Coming down from the mountain, Trail #1 will take you south all the way to the Warner River, where our 185 suspension bridge gets you across the river and into Contoocook.
 Or you can turn off of Trail #1 and onto Trail #4, which crosses Pumpkin Hill and takes you down into town, across the Warner River on the covered bridge, and out into the Mink Hills.
 Look for Trail #4B at the bottom of Pumpkin Hill and take it over to Exit #9 for gas and food.